-- 1. Complete the prerequisite tasks described in Before you begin; however, do not disconnect the power cords at this time. - 2.
-Inspect the rear of the unit to determine if the system is using the cable management arm or if the cables have adequate length and sufficient mobility to place this unit into the service position. - 3.
+Note: However, do not disconnect the power cords at this time.

+- 2. Inspect the rear of the unit to determine if the system is using the cable management arm or if the cables have adequate length and sufficient mobility to place this unit into the service position. - 3.
 Stop the system.
-For instructions, see Stopping the system or logical partition. - 4.
-Place the system in the service position, as described in Placing a rack-mounted 31E/2B, 31E/1C, or 31E/2C system in the service position. - 5.
-Remove the service access cover, as described in Removing the service access cover from the 31E/2B, 31E/1C, or 31E/2C. - 6.
-Identify the part to replace, by using one of the following methods: - Use the service indicator light-emitting diodes (LEDs) to help identify the part, as described in Identifying a part. - Use the service label located on the underside of the service access cover.
+For instructions, see "Stopping a system or logical partition" on page 23. - 4.
+Place the system in the service position.
+For instructions, see "Placing the rack-mounted 31E/2B, 31E/1C, 31E/1D, 31E/2C, or 31E/2D into the service position" on page 27. - 5.
+Remove the service access cover.
+For instructions, see "Removing the service access cover from the 31E/2B, 31E/1C, 31E/1D, 31E/2C, or 31E/2D" on page 26. - 6.
+Identify the part to replace, by using one of the following methods: - Use the service indicator light-emitting diodes (LEDs) to help identify the part.
+For instructions, see "Identifying a part" on page 13. - Use the service label located on the underside of the service access cover.